 - The loss of a job by a person over 50 often means the end of a career, even a once lucrative one.

 - The loss of a job often translates into the loss of health insurance, creating the possibility of a medical financial crisis.
-Private plans are too expensive for the unemployed and underemployed, and the combination of age and health conditions can make a person uninsurable.
+Private plans are too expensive for the unemployed and underemployed.

-- Two stock market crashes in a decade have dashed the retirement plans of many workers.
+- Two stock market crashes in a decade and a half have dashed the retirement plans of many workers.
 Older workers, closer to retirement, have less time to recover losses and are understandably shell shocked.

 - Traditional defined-benefit pension plans have largely faded into the dustbin of history.

 - Expect at least one more stock market crash before you retire.
-We?ve had two just since 2000 – any investment strategy that ignores this fact is beyond naïve.
+We?ve had two just since 2000 – any investment strategy that ignores this fact is beyond na?ve.

 - Invest in stocks – sometimes.
 Rob Bennett has written over 100 articles on this site championing the importance of stock valuations and I couldn?t agree more.
 That means not being over-invested at market tops, but it also means buying in at market bottoms when everyone else is running scared.
 What?s a top and what?s a bottom?
-Take a look at the performance of the market over the past 20 years for some valuable clues, but don?t assume that stocks are an “all weather” investment.
-The people who did over the past dozen or so years have been burned by that assumption—twice!
+Take a look at the performance of the market over the past 20 years for some valuable clues, but don?t assume that stocks are an ?all weather? investment.
+The people who did over the past?15 or so years have been burned by that assumption?twice!

 - Plan to get on the Social Security and Medicare gravy trains as soon as possible.
 There?s a school of thought that has you delaying collecting benefits to maximize them, but you may need Social Security to cover less than expected income from other sources.
-It can be close to impossible to get private health coverage by age 65 and Medicare may not only be the cheapest option, but the ONLY one.
+You may also want to get your benefits in place so you’ll be protected (“grandfathered”) from potential benefit reductions in the not-to-distant future.